matheusb432/cpp-course/notes/01-fundamentals.md

 - They are dynamic in size, so they're a pointer to data stored on the heap.

 - C++ strings are **mutable**, and they're always initialized to an empty string.

+## Exceptions

+_Exceptions_ are a mechanism for handling errors in C++.
+They are used to signal that an error has occurred in a program.

+- The work via _stack unwinding_, which is the process of removing all the function call stack frames until the exception is caught.
+This can be slow, so exceptions should only be used for exceptional situations, and should not be used for control flow or the default error handling mechanism.

+- The `noexcept` keyword can be used to specify that a function does not throw exceptions.